-- The Council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the accounting records and systems of internal control; - ii. the assessment and management of financial risks faced by the Council; - iii the work of the Internal Auditor and the receipt of regular reports from the Internal Auditor, which shall be required at least annually; - the inspection and copying by councillors and local electors of the Council's accounts iv. and/or orders of payments; - procurement policies (subject to standing order 30(b) below) including the setting of values for different procedures where the contract has an estimated value of less than - Any proposed contract for the supply of goods, materials, services and the execution of works with an estimated value in excess of £60,000 shall be procured on the basis of a formal tender as summarised in standing order 30(c) below. - Any formal tender process shall comprise the following steps: - a public notice of intention to place a contract to be placed in a local newspaper; - ii. a specification of the goods, materials, services and the execution of works shall be drawn - iii. tenders are to be sent, in a sealed marked envelope, to the Proper Officer by a stated date and time; - tenders submitted are to be opened, after the stated closing date and time, by the Proper iv Officer and at least one member of the Council; - tenders are then to be assessed and reported to the appropriate meeting of Council or ٧.
-Committee. - Neither the Council, nor any committee, is bound to accept the lowest tender, estimate or quote. - Where the value of a contract is likely to exceed £138,893 (or other threshold specified by the Office of Government Commerce from time to time) the Council must consider whether the Public Contracts Regulations 2006 (SI No.5, as amended) and the Utilities Contracts Regulations 2006 (SI No. 6, as amended) apply to the contract and, if either of those Regulations apply, the Council must comply with EU procurement rules.
+- a.
+The Council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - i. the accounting records and systems of internal control; - ii. the assessment and management of financial risks faced by the Council; - iii. the work of the Internal Auditor and the receipt of regular reports from the Internal Auditor, which shall be required at least annually; - iv. the inspection and copying by councillors and local electors of the Council's accounts and/or orders of payments; - v. procurement policies (subject to standing order 30(b) below) including the setting of values for different procedures where the contract has an estimated value of less than £60,000. - b.
+Financial regulations shall confirm that a proposed contract for the supply of goods, materials, services and the execution of works with an estimated value in excess of £25,000 but less than the relevant thresholds in Standing order 31(c) shall satisfy Regulations 109-114 of the Public Contract Regulations 2015 and will be procured on the basis of a formal tender as summarised in standing order 31(d) below.
+The council will advertise the contract opportunity on the Contract Finder website. - c.
+The full requirements of The regulations, as applicable, shall be followed in respect of the tendering and award of a public supply contract, public service contract with an estimated value in excess of £189,330 for a public service or supply contract or in excess of £4,733,252 for a public works contract (or other thresholds determined by the European Commission and published in the Official Journal of the European Union (OJEU)) shall comply with the Public Contracts Regulations 2015 (which may change from time to time) which include advertising the contract opportunity on the Contracts Finder website and in OJEU.) - d.
+Any formal tender process shall comprise the following steps: - i. a public notice of intention to place a contract to be placed in a local newspaper; - ii. a specification of the goods, materials, services and the execution of works shall be drawn up;

+- iii. tenders are to be sent, in a sealed marked envelope, to the Proper Officer by a stated date and time; - iv. tenders submitted are to be opened, after the stated closing date and time, by the Proper Officer and at least one member of the Council; - v. tenders are then to be assessed and reported to the appropriate meeting of Council or Committee. - e.
+Neither the Council, nor any committee, is bound to accept the lowest tender, estimate or quote.

-32 Allegations of breaches of the code of conduct
+32 Allegations of breaches of the Code of Conduct